Lucki-Media/Royal-Apps/README.md

 Things to do after taking clone :

-1.Run composer install in your terminal.
+1.Run 'composer install' in your terminal.

-2.Run npm install in your terminal.
+2.Run 'npm install' in your terminal.

-3.Run npm run dev in your terminal.
+3.Run 'npm run dev' in your terminal.

 4.Please copy paste .env.example and name it as .env file.